 Worldwide route-planning capability for hikers and bikers

-If you are a cyclist or mountain biker, then chances are you will have heard of this app, which has been rapidly growing in popularity over the past year.
-It’s better for pedallers than plodders, but the redeeming feature is that it can be the best friend of a lazy planner, as you can simply pop in the start/finish location for your chosen adventure and it will work out a suitable route for you – with options on paths, roads or trails.
+If you are a cyclist or mountain biker, then chances are you will have heard of komoot (opens in new tab), which has been rapidly growing in popularity over the last few years in Europe and is now hugely expanding its US focus.
+It’s arguably better for pedallers than plodders, but the redeeming feature is that it can be the best friend of a lazy planner, as you can simply pop in the start/finish location for your chosen adventure and it will work out a suitable route for you – with options on paths, roads or trails.

 Find it: alltrails.com | Price: Basic: free; pro membership: £29.99 | Available: iOS; Android

-If blazing your own trail is not what you’re about, and you’d sooner follow ready-made routes that are tried and tested, then a good option is Alltrails.
+If blazing your own trail is not what you’re about, and you’d sooner follow ready-made routes that are tried and tested, then AllTrails is a good option.

 The free version allows you to search the database (there’s over 50,000 routes featured) to find a whole host of hikes close to wherever you find yourself – including dog-, wheelchair- and stroller-friendly options, which all come with distance, elevation and timings as well as (handily) images and reviews, not to mention a function to be directed (via Google Maps) to the start of the walk, and a quick weather forecast too.